 As fitness equipment is an investment and is bound to go through wear and tear over time, warranty is a must.
 In cases of accidents, this helps you get the repair or reimbursement you need.

 If you’ve been finding it difficult to make some time amidst your busy schedule for your health, you might be frustrated.
 And this, topped off with expensive gym memberships, might not be making things easier for you.
 But with this list of the 11 best home gyms under $500, you get to bring the equipment right to your doorstep.
+The YOSUDA Indoor Cycling Stationary Bike features adjustable resistance, making it ideal for beginners as well, and the Bowflex PR1000 Home Gym offers a convertible bench and this way it can be used for 25 exercise variations.
 Requiring a simple one-time investment and some of your sacred space, these machines and tools are a great way to level up your fitness game.
-You can perform your regimen with privacy and whenever you find the time, even if you happen to be traveling.
+You can perform your regimen with privacy whenever you find the time, even if you happen to be traveling.
 Now, you have no more excuses for missing the gym!

 Why Trust StyleCraze?